And so ends our journey, I hope you've enjoyed the 35 days of film in glasgow, as much as I did.

 He was in several Scottish productions such as Braveheart ("Freeedoooom!" <-- I'm sorry, I had to.), Trainspotting, (although, I haven't had the chance to see it yet, a friend of mine showed me the infamous "toilet" scene and I have yet to muster the courage to actually watch it), which stars fellow Scottish actor Ewan McGregor, and Shallow Grave.

-In 1988 he won the best actor award at the Cannes Film Festival for his role in Ken Loach's film My Name is Joe
+In 1988 he won the best actor award at the Cannes Film Festival for his role in Ken Loach's film My Name is Joe.

-cleaners along with my hoodie and my
+Eduardo: "Sorry!
+My Prada is at the cleaners along with my hoodie and my 'f**k you' flip-flops, you pretentious douchebag!" |

 Other movies he has been in include Boy A, staring Andrew Garfield who is enjoying a lot of attention right now for his awesome role in The Social Network, in which (at least in my opinion) he was a lot better than Jesse Eisenberg, and he's currently filming a Spiderman reboot directed by one of my favorite directors Marc Webb of (500) Days of Summer.